eftimova-e/2025-30-06-hida-kickstart-python/index.md

 {% include install_instructions/videoconferencing.html %}
 {% endif %}

-{% comment %}
-These are the installation instructions for the tools used during the workshop.
-{% endcomment %}

 {% if site.carpentry == "swc" %}
 {% include swc/setup.html %}
 Please check the "Setup" page of